h3abionet/h3agwas/README.md

 # h3agwas: version 2

-The previous version 1 stable branch was commit bfd8c5a (https://github.com/h3abionet/h3agwas/commit/bfd8c5a51ef85481e5590b8dfb3d46b5dd0cc77a)

-Version has been run on real data sets and works.
+This version has been run on real data sets and works.
 However, not all cases have been thoroughly tested.
 In particular
 * it is not robust when X chromosome data is not available
 * the reporting assumes you want to do batch/site analysis.
 If you don't the code works but the report may look a bit odd with some figures repeated.
-* we haven't tested with Singularity
+* we haven't tested fully with Singularity

+The previous version 1 stable branch was commit bfd8c5a (https://github.com/h3abionet/h3agwas/commit/bfd8c5a51ef85481e5590b8dfb3d46b5dd0cc77a)

 ## Background